Romantic and charming, the City of Light is among the most visited capitals in Europe, and we’ll show you how to enjoy 4 days in Paris.

 Remember: No filming or photographing is allowed inside the church.
 Moreover, the bell tower isn’t open to visitors, but you can climb 300 steps to the dome for a small fee.

 Pssst: There is a grassy hill in front of the Sacré-Cœur where you can picnic.
-Before that, stop by Boulangerie Raphaëlle to grab some delicious sandwiches or croissants.
+Before that, stop by Boulangerie Raphaëlle, one of the best boulangeries in Paris, to grab some delicious sandwiches or croissants.

 - Admission: Free of charge